darrenjw/scala-view/examples-sfx/README.md

 * [Ising model](https://en.wikipedia.org/wiki/Ising_model) Gibbs sampling MCMC simulation (parallelised)
 * [Heat equation](https://en.wikipedia.org/wiki/Heat_equation) Numerical solution of the heat equation, or equivalently, Gaussian blurring of a noisy image

+The heat equation example is also the subject of the [interactive tutorial](../docs/Tutorial.md).

 These are examples for the new ScalaFX-based API.
 Examples for the legacy Swing API are in a separate [examples directory](../examples-swing/).